Collecting Social Photography

 Bente Jensen, Aalborg City Archives (Denmark).

-During 2017 we will launch four pilot projects that will serve as case studies for our research.
-During the pilot phase, we will test different methods of collecting.
+During the project period we will launch pilot projects that will serve as case studies for our research.
+During the pilot phase, we are testing different methods of collecting.
 The goal is to find methods for museums and archives to collect digital images from social media, and to develop comprehensive recommendations for collecting and dissemination of photograph collections.

 Another aspect of the project is to develop work practices around audience engagement, in terms of including and involving more people in the creation of our public cultural heritage.
 The aim is to explore methods for participation around, and co-creating of, photograph collections.

-A central part of the project will be to develop prototype interfaces for disseminating social digital photography online, challenging traditional ways of presenting photograph collections online.
+A central part of the project is to develop prototype interfaces for collecting social digital photography online. we will also look into new ways of disseminating, most likely challenging traditional ways of presenting photograph collections online.

 The result of the project will be, in addition to cultural institutions gaining knowledge and recommendations on the collecting and disseminating of social digital photography, a series of seminars, a larger conference, an anthology and a report.